Tutorial

 end

-Oban is dependent on storing the job queues in in postgres database so after the reps are fetched, I ned to generate the migration file for it
+Oban is dependent on storing the job queues in a Postgres database so after the deps are fetched, I need to generate the migration file for it.

 mix deps.get